mmertama/cmakedoc/README.md

     * [See e.g.](https://r2devops.io/marketplace/gitlab/r2devops/hub/doxygen)

 ### add_spellcheck(${PROJECT_NAME})
 Adds spellcheker in the project.
 Gerates a 'aspell/spell_words.txt' in the project directory to add a project spesific words.
 Spelling error is a build error.
+If there is an error you either fix spelling or add the word in the aspell/spell_words.txt file.
 #### variables
 * CMAKEDOC_SPELL_EXCLUDE_FILES
     * Files to exclude.
 * CMAKEDOC_SPELL_EXCLUDE_DIRS
     * Directories to exclude.

-## example
+## Example

 ```
 # Include Fetch content to retrieve repos on configuration time.